-When the vehicle is parked and the driver's door is opened
+When the vehicle is parked and/ or the driver's door is opened

+- When the key is in the ignition switch.

-- With exterior lights on. - If the vehicle has manual transmission automated and the parking brake is not applied, neutral is not selected or the foot brake is not depressed.
+- With exterior lights on.

+- If the vehicle has manual transmission automated; neutral is not selected or the foot brake has not been depressed.